 Experts know that a strong, functioning, and well-regulated immune system — typically found in children and younger adults — appears to be a major factor that reduces the risk of complications or death from COVID-19.
 But what about a thyroid condition, or autoimmune disease?

 The British Thyroid Association recently issued a statement indicating that “there is currently no reason to believe that people with thyroid problems (autoimmune or otherwise) are at any excess risk from coronavirus.”

-I have interviewed a number of experts on infectious diseases in the past several days who disagree with the British Thyroid Association’s position.
-They have all stated that to be cautious, anyone with a chronic illness or autoimmune disease at any age should, for practical purposes, consider ourselves to be in the high-risk category, and act accordingly.
+I have interviewed several experts on infectious diseases who disagree with the British Thyroid Association’s position.
+They have all stated that, to be cautious, anyone with a chronic illness or autoimmune disease at any age should, for practical purposes, consider ourselves to be in the high-risk category, and act accordingly.
 This includes people with chronic thyroid illness like hypothyroidism, as well as autoimmune thyroid issues like Hashimoto’s or Graves’ disease.

 In particular, I’d like to share the recommendations of Dean Winslow, MD, a Professor of Medicine at the Stanford University Medical Center, and a specialist in infectious diseases.

 He said the cautions should apply to all of us, and are especially applicable if your autoimmune disease has affected your lungs, cardiovascular system, or kidneys, or if you are taking a disease-modifying anti-rheumatic drug (DMARD) or receiving any immunosuppressive treatment, including steroid drugs.
 These drugs and treatments, often prescribed to patients with rheumatoid arthritis and multiple sclerosis, may put you at higher risk of infection and complications from COVID-19.